urbit/docs/docs/hoon/concepts.md

 (mint:ut %noun [%clhp p=[%sand p=%ud q=2] q=[%sand p=%ud q=17]])
 ```

-The `%noun` is type information, and the tagged union after that
+The `%noun` is for the data type of the subject, and the tagged
-is the hoon.
+union after that is the hoon.

 ### <a name="type">`type`</a> (type, as range)